 Drivers who are missing sleep are four times more likely to have a car crash than those who get seven or more hours a night.
 While losing a few hours of sleep may seem harmless, a closer look at statistics shows a direct link between less shut-eye and more crashes.

+The effects of drowsy driving can be deadly.
 If you’re getting sleepy behind the wheel, park and take a nap, drink some water, walk around — whatever it takes to make you safe enough to get back behind the wheel.

 No. 2: Lose the Distractions